Estimators

 where

 The functions Compress object, which can constrain the interval estimator's output to the prior support.
 If these functions are unspecified, they will be set to the identity function so that the range of the intervals will be unrestricted.
-If only a single neural-network architecture is provided, it will be used for both

 The return value when applied to data using estimate() is a matrix with interval() can be used to format this output in a readable